proconnect-gouv/federation/quality/_doc/UPGRADE.md

 1. `cypress`:
    From v13.6.1, there are more logs in the command line when executing tests.
 As Cypress has solved the issue with linux logs.
-2. `cypress-maildev`:
-   The v1.3.2 changed the navigation to the mail content. `maildevVisitMessageById` uses a `cy.origin` call which prevents its usage on our local stack. (see https://github.com/Clebiez/cypress-maildev/pull/12/files)